jasonnoxon/simple-framework/README.md

 ## Goals
-It needed to be small (a few lines of JavaScript), and use the <template> tag in which to build "pages".
+It wanted it to be small (a few lines of JavaScript), and use the <template> tag in which to build "pages".

 ## Installation
 Pretty simple (use the index.html file as a template).